osomike/databricks-mlops-init/README.md

    - The organization must have **at least two Databricks workspaces**:
      - **Development/Staging Workspace**: Used for development and testing of ML models.
      - **Production Workspace**: Used for deploying models in production environments.
-   - Both workspaces should be properly configured with Unity Catalog, user groups, and service principals.

 ### 2. Unity Catalog Enabled Workspaces
    - Each Databricks workspace where this workflow will be used **must have Unity Catalog enabled**.